 After the initial consultation, it is recommended that clients return for at least one follow-up consultation though many people have more than one follow-up.
 A series of appointments allow time for clients to integrate their recommendations, return with new insights and observations, and delve deeper into creating balance.
 The Practitioner may adjust and add to current recommendations or address new health concerns.
 Follow-up consultations are one half-hour to an hour in length.

 Cancellations: we request that all cancellations are made within 48 hours of the scheduled appointment.

 Schedule Your Appointment

 Are you ready to schedule your appointment?
-The Clinic Operations Manager, Lisa Balch, is ready to answer any questions you may have and take you through the scheduling process.
-Contact her at (505) 291-9698, Extension 131 or by email clinic/at/ayurveda.com.
+The Clinic Operations Manager is ready to answer any questions you may have and take you through the scheduling process.
+Contact us at (505) 291-9698, Extension 131 or by email clinic/at/ayurveda.com.

 All clients must also submit a health history form.
 It is necessary that this form be submitted 48 hours before your appointment so that your practitioner can review it.
 You may download the health history form within the application package below or request the forms to be e-mailed, faxed, or mailed to you.
-Then email, mail, fax (505-294-7572), or drop off the completed form at the Main Office of the Ayurvedic Institute: Monday through Friday, 9 am to 6 pm or at the Clinic: Monday through Friday, 9 am to 5 pm.
+Then email, mail, fax (505-294-7572), or drop off the completed form at the Main Office of the Ayurvedic Institute: Monday through Friday, 9 am to 6 pm.

 You will need the free Acrobat Download from Adobe to view and print the application form.